 - Avoiding multiple tasks with conflicting objectives.
-Officials are most accountable when they have a small number of those delegating tasks and where performance in one task does not depend on (non-)performance in another.29 One way is to split public organisations into two, by creating a "purchasing department" and "provisioning department."
+Officials are most accountable when they have a small number of those delegating tasks and where performance in one task does not depend on (non-)performance in another.
+One way is to split public organisations into two, by creating a "purchasing department" and "provisioning department."
 Purchasers are given a set budget by the government with which to purchase services from providers.
 Providers are selected according to, among other things, the relative value for money of their services.
 Under such a split, there are increased incentives for purchasers to choose efficient providers that represent value for money.
 Similarly, providers are encouraged to economise in order to "win" the attention of purchasers. - Clarifying the allocation of decision-making rights between the political executives and top officials.
 Achieving results requires a clear expression of what those results are and whose job it is to produce them.30 Clarifying the rights and responsibilities of managers and their political overseers is a perennial governance issue.
 Typically, politicians choose policies while officials choose how best to implement them.
 Ideally, each is accountable for results in their respective domains of authority.
 However, in reality, accountability cannot be delegated in the public sector.
-Final accountability for all decisions ultimately and appropriately rests with the government. - Publishing organisational goals so that affected and interested parties (stakeholders) know what is expected from agencies.31 - Reducing the specificity of rules and external control of budgets, whilst implementing systems of performance management.
+Final accountability for all decisions ultimately and appropriately rests with the government. - Publishing organisational goals so that affected and interested parties (stakeholders) know what is expected from agencies. - Reducing the specificity of rules and external control of budgets, whilst implementing systems of performance management.
 Too many rules can reduce both officials' perception of their accountability to stakeholders, and the scope of activities for which they are accountable for producing results.
 In the absence of performance management systems, "principals" may be able to trust "agents" to perform when there is an established culture of providing excellent service, a well-defined mission, and clearly identifiable client groups.32 - Avoiding conflicts of personal interest.
-At a senior level, conflicts involving personal interest can be managed through forced disclosure and not participating in decisionmaking where the outcome is likely to affect such interests.33 criminal for breach of civil law.
-In this case the principals are the criminal and the state, respectively.
-The lawyer is in an intractable position whereby to succeed at one task he must fail in another.
+At a senior level, conflicts involving personal interest can be managed through forced disclosure and not participating in decisionmaking where the outcome is likely to affect such interests.